WandoCode/audiophile-frontend/readme.md

 - SCSS (BEM)
 - Custom Form validation with _RegEx_

 NB: The 'nextjs' branch contains a functional NextJS version of the website that I used to discover the _NextJS_ framework in details.
 It's not deployed even if, for a real world project, **SSR would be better** than CSR for SEO.
+A SSR version will be released later.

 ## Main features